kaizen-solutions/virgil/README.md

 We stand on the shoulders of giants, this work would not be possible without the effect systems and libraries that were used to build Virgil.

+### Release

+Virgil uses the excellent [sbt-ci-release](https://github.com/sbt/sbt-ci-release) plugin to automate releases and leverages this plugin to publish artifacts to Sonatype & Maven Central.

+As a fallback, you can also download Virgil from JitPack.

 ### Users
 Virgil is used in production at the following companies: